Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Introduction

 For the presented decoding schemes, upper bounds on the worst-case list size and the decoding failure probability are given.
 The tightness of the upper bounds on the decoding failure probability are validated by Monte Carlo simulations.

-Up to our knowledge, the proposed decoding schemes are first ones having an error-correction capability beyond the unique decoding radius in the sum-rank, sum-subspace and the skew metric by allowing an exponential worst-case and small average-case list size or a small decoding failure probability.
-Therefore, the proposed decoding schemes achieve the best decoding regions for all explicit sum-rank-metric code constructions and the corresponding decoders known so far.
+Up to our knowledge, the proposed decoding schemes are first ones having an error-correction capability beyond the unique decoding radius in the sum-rank and the skew metric by allowing an exponential worst-case and small average-case list size or a small decoding failure probability.
+Therefore, the proposed decoding schemes for \ac{ILRS} codes achieve the best decoding regions compared to all explicit sum-rank-metric code constructions and decoders that are known so far.

-We present a fast generalized operator evaluation interpolation algorithm that solves the generalized version of vector operator interpolation problem in~\cite[Problem~13]{bartz2020fast}, which is the complexity-dominating step of the proposed interpolation-based decoding schemes, efficiently via fast minimal approximant bases computations~\cite{bartz2020fast}.
-The presented algorithm (Algorithm~\ref{alg:fast_interpolation}) generalizes the fast operator interpolation algorithm in~\cite[Algorithm~6]{bartz2020fast} and requires at most $\softoh{\intOrder^\omega\OMul{n}}$ operations in $\Fqm$, where $n$ is the number of interpolation points from $\Fqm^{\intOrder+1}$ (see Theorem~\ref{thm:fast_interpolation_correctness_complexity}).

-The generalization of the results for interleaved Reed--Solomon and interleaved Gabidulin codes to \ac{ILRS} codes in the sum-rank metric is not straight-forward, as e.g. the properties of the generalized operator evaluation and the concept of conjugacy have to be taken into account carefully.
+The generalization of the results for interleaved Reed--Solomon and interleaved Gabidulin codes to \ac{ILRS} codes in the sum-rank metric is not straightforward, as e.g. the properties of the generalized operator evaluation and the concept of conjugacy have to be taken into account carefully.
+In particular, the $\Fq$-linearity known from the rank metric only holds in a block-wise manner, which in turn requires more sophisticated proof techniques (see e.g. the proof of Lemma~\ref{lem:properties_LODecMat_ILRS}).

 The main results of this paper, in particular the improvements upon the existing noninterleaved variants, are illustrated in Table~\ref{tab:overview_decoders}.